tamunoWoks/Business_Intelligence_with_PowerBI/Part2a.md

 *Doing so brings up a window pointing to the file path and file source.*
 - Make the updates necessary to match the new requirements:
 *Change the file type or path of the original file for each query with this option.*

+Though the steps outlined here may seem easy, they might become laborious because you need to make a change to each file listed for each query.
+That process can be pretty time-consuming, and, if you have a lot of queries, you’re bound to make errors.
+That’s why you want to consider an alternative option where you can change the source location all at once rather than tackle each query independently.